imixs/imixs-workflow/src/site/markdown/testing.md

 ## WorkflowMockEnvironment

-The Test class 'WorkflowMockEnvironment' mocks a full wokflow environment including a in-memory-database.
+The Test class 'WorkflowMockEnvironment' mocks a full workflow environment including a in-memory-database.
 The WorkflowMockEnvironment can be used for more complex integration tests.

 	public class TestWorkflow {